privacyguides/privacyguides.org/docs/calendar-contacts.en.md

 ## Self-hostable

-Some of these options are self-hostable, or able to be hosted by third party providers for a fee:
+Some of these options are self-hostable, but could be offered by third party SaaS providers for a fee:

 ### EteSync